-- The regional proportion of MSW sent to each of the three final disposal sites in 2014, as determined by Metro Vancouver; this applies to all municipalities except City of Vancouver, Corporation of Delta and the City of Richmond (Table 3, above); - The landfill gas collection efficiencies for the Vancouver Landfill and Cache Creek Landfill in 2014, and projected for 2015, as provided in the facilities' public reports (Table 4).
+- The regional proportion of MSW sent to each of the three final disposal sites in 2015, as determined by Metro Vancouver; this applies to all municipalities except City of Vancouver, Corporation of Delta and the City of Richmond (Table 3, above); - The landfill gas collection efficiencies for the Vancouver Landfill and Cache Creek Landfill in 2015, as provided in the facilities' public reports (Table 4).
+Landfill gas (LFG) collection efficiencies up to and including 2015 are based on modeled LFG generation and actual LFG collection data.
+According to the guidance in the GCC Organics Diversion Profile, collection efficiencies greater than 75% are reported as 75%, and from 2016 forward, collection efficiencies are capped at 75%.